hasanys/islambot/README.md

 ## Search

-The bot can search for Islamic rulings on issues, derived from three websites: islamqa.org, islamqa.info and seekershub.org.
+The bot can search for Islamic rulings from from several websites, including islamqa.org, islamqa.info and seekershub.org.

 ### -islamqa
 Search for an Islamic ruling on a topic.